 About this Demo Video...

-In this demo, TapNLink exploits the SWD debugging protocol via a standard SWD/JTAG connector in the target industrial system.
+In this demo, TapNLink uses the SWD debugging protocol via a standard SWD/JTAG connector in the target industrial system.
 This connection gives TapNLink read/write access to variables in the target system's Cortex-M core-based microcontroller.
 This is the ideal solution for creating an iotized Proof-of-Concept in just a few minutes so that design teams can explore the interest of NFC-Bluetooth connectivity using a working model of the connected system.

 When a debug connector is not available on the target system, it is still possible to iotize the target system using TapNLink's Simulated Secure Serial Port (S3P).
 S3P simulates a debug port using only 2 GPIOs on the target system's microcontroller.
 S3P has the advantages of: